 \section{Acknowledgments}

-We thank Yuqian Gui and Dr. Lizhi Xie for useful discussion.
+We thank Yuqian Gui and Drs.
+Lizhi Xie, Lan Wang for useful discussion.
+We also thank an anonymous referee for useful and constructive comments.
 This work is supported by the National Key Research and Development Program of China (Grant No. 2022YFA1602903), the National Natural Science Foundation of China (Grant No. 12433003 and 12473008), and the China Manned Space Project (No. CMS-CSST-2025-A10).
 The authors gratefully acknowledge support from the Royal Society International Exchanges scheme (IES\textbackslash R2\textbackslash 242195).
 SW acknowledges support from China’s National Foreign Expert programme (H20240871).
 This work acknowledges the Tsinghua Astrophysics High-Performance Computing platform for providing the computational and storage resources that supported this research.